ocaml/dune/doc/dune-files.rst

 - ``(cxx_names (<names>))`` is the same as ``c_names`` but for C++ stubs

-- ``(install_c_headers (<names>))``, if your library has public C header files that must be installed, you must list them in this field, with the ``.h`` extension
+- ``(install_c_headers (<names>))``, if your library has public C header files that must be installed, you must list them in this field, without the ``.h`` extension

 - ``(modes <modes>)`` modes which should be built by default.
 The